 To the extent that the fund invests in foreign securities, certain of the fund's transactions in those securities may not benefit from the negotiated commission rates available to funds for transactions in securities of domestic issuers.
-Foreign exchange transactions are made with banks or institutions in the interbank market at prices reflecting a mark-up or mark-down and/or commission.
+For funds that permit foreign exchange transactions, such transactions are made with banks or institutions in the interbank market at prices reflecting a mark-up or mark-down and/or commission.